DOS Days

 In this game, Mandarin Software did a decent job of capturing the spirit of the rally championship.
 Not only can you be the driver, you can change some settings of your car in the workshop, and you can earn money by taking part in a TV interview.
 The various rally stages are available to drive, with road, mountain and forest legs.
 The view is from just behind the navigator and driver - for the navigator, rather than hearing or seeing voice annotations like 'four right', or 'five left, don't cut', you simply see a map of the route and how far you've got to on a clipboard in the navigator's hands.
 On the right sits the driver whose hands move with the steering input and he changes gear when you do - a nice touch.
 The speedometer and rev counter also move according to your speed and engine revs, as you would expect.
 The only other item that changes in the vehicle are the two clocks - the top one provides your total time so far across the whole rally stage, and the lower one on the clipboard gives you the elapsed time for the current leg.

-You get more cash the higher up the ranking you get, and you can spend it to repair your car's bodywork, suspension, engine and tyres, as well as fitting new parts to improve the car.
+You get more cash you earn, the higher up the ranking you get, and you can spend it to repair your car's bodywork, suspension, engine and tyres, as well as fitting new parts to improve the car.

 The outside graphics are somewhat basic, with a graduating road surface to show forward motion and distance, and a graduating sky.
 In its 16-colour EGA, it looks rather garish but works fairly well.
 Something that Mandarin did to add to the realism was the inclusion of both day and night driving, and also inclement weather.